CreativeCollisionsLimited/mdc-developer-documentation/README.md

 # Developer Documentations for MDC project
 **Temporary**

-Documentation makdown files can be found under `/docs/` folder
+Documentation markdown files can be found under `/docs/` folder